What happens to your clothes when you bring them to us?

 The process starts at the counter when you drop off your cleaning.
-This is the best time to let us know about any stains that may require extra attention, or to identify any other potential problems.
+This is the best time to let us know about any stains that may require extra attention or to identify any other potential problems.
 That way we can be sure our garment experts will be able to give your clothes any extra care needed.
 We identify your garments with a tag system, then sort them by type, fabric content, color, and cleaning method.

 Some garments may need to be laundered, hand washed, or wetcleaned.
-Other speciality items such as leathers or furs require special care.
+Other specialty items such as leathers or furs require special care.
 Some garments may require some stain removal efforts before we clean them, and others may not.
 It all depends on each individual piece.

 Wetcleaning resembles the home washing process because it uses water as the main cleaning agent, but that’s where the similarities end.
 Wetcleaning uses highly specialized equipment and detergents to clean clothing, giving them a renewed and refreshed appearance.
 After cleaning we check your clothes for any remaining stains that may not have come out in the regular cleaning process.
 This is called spotting or stain removal.
-Any lingering stains are removed as best as possible using the appropriate products.
+Any lingering stains are then removed as best as possible using the appropriate products.
 These items are then recleaned before we give them back to you.

-Near the end of the production line you’ll find the pressing station.
+Near the end of the production line, you’ll find the pressing station.
 This is where your clothes are pressed and made ready to wear.
 Pressing is a job that requires an eye for detail, and it’s these details that help you look good when you’re wearing your professionally cleaned clothes to an important function or for work or play.

 Following the pressing process, all of your garments are brought back together and placed in the inspection lineup.